Uniswap/docs/versioned_docs/version-V3/reference/Deployments.md

 # Uniswap Contract Deployments

-Integrators should no longer assume that Uniswap V3 is deployed to the same address for all chains and instead refer to the following table to get the correct mappings.
-Be extremely careful to confirm that your mapping matches:
+The latest version of `@uniswap/v3-core`, `@uniswap/v3-periphery`, `@uniswap/swap-router-contracts`, and `@uniswap/v3-staker` are deployed at the addresses listed below.
+Integrators should **no longer assume that they are deployed to the same addresses across chains** and be extremely careful to confirm mappings below.

 | Contract                                                                                                                                                            | Historic Address (Only Mainnet, Polygon, Optimism, Arbitrum, Testnets) | Celo Address                                 |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------| -----------------------------------------------------------------------| -------------------------------------------- |